-Aid your career in management by by becoming a more effective leader and communicator with knowledge of business organizational structures, though the MS in Management and Organization.
+Aid your career in management by becoming a more effective leader and communicator with knowledge of business organizational structures, through the MS in Management and Organization.

 Management positions often require strong problem solving skills, and the ability to work under pressure and with different levels of personnel.

 Expect to start out supervising a work group in the area of your technical expertise and progress from there.
 Since managers are found in virtually every organization and business, there are endless possibilities for employment.

 What were once considered 'nontraditional" careers are becoming much more common in a service economy where people are less dependent on the hiring and career paths in Fortune 500 companies.

 You may find the MS Management prepares you to be a consultant to companies undergoing a wide variety of organizational change initiatives.

 Consider one of the Specializations in the MS in Management degree and hone your skills for a more specialized area.